 - New Jersey

 However, PACU nurses can expect a higher median salary without having to work extra hours.
-The average base salary of a PACU nurse is $92,397 per year.6 You’ll likely earn more money as you gain experience.
+Looking at PACU nurse salary, the average base is $92,397 per year.6 You’ll likely earn more money as you gain experience.

-Another way to boost your income is to work as a travel PACU nurse.
-Travelers work short-term assignments at different hospitals around the country where there’s a high demand for their skills.
+Another way to boost your income is to work as a PACU travel nurse.
+Healthcare travelers work short-term assignments at different hospitals around the country where there’s a high demand for their skills.

 PACU Nursing Job Outlook